aguegu/stm32flash/README.md

-stm32flash:W
+stm32flash
 ================================

 *origin from https://code.google.com/p/stm32flash/*

-add "-s" argument to enable software flow control, in which data is is sent one by one and with extra delay.
+add "-s" argument to enable software flow control, in which data is is sent one by one and with extra delay (255 us).

 In my experiment, USB to RS232 chips vary in function.